Financial Planning Tool

 Risks of SIP & SWP Investments

-• Market Risk: Returns depend on stock/bond market performance.
+• Market Risk: Returns depend on mutual fund market performance.
 Equity SIPs can show negative returns in the short term (1-3 years).
-However, over 7-10+ years, diversified equity funds have historically delivered positive returns.
+However, over 7-10+ years, diversified equity funds have historically delivered strong positive returns in India.

-• Sequence-of-Returns Risk (SWP): If markets crash early in your SWP phase, your corpus depletes faster.
-Stress-test your withdrawal rate against downturns.
+• Sequence-of-Returns Risk (SWP): If markets crash early in your SWP withdrawal phase, your capital depletes faster.
+Stress-test your withdrawal rate against potential market downturns.

-• No Guaranteed Returns: Unlike PPF or FDs, mutual fund returns are not guaranteed.
+• No Guaranteed Returns: Unlike government bonds, post office savings, or bank fixed deposits, mutual fund returns are market-linked and not guaranteed.
 Past performance does not guarantee future results.
-Always consult a SEBI-registered financial advisor.
+Always consult a SEBI-registered financial advisor before investing.

 Moral: It's not just about starting early — it's about increasing your investment as you grow.
 Learn more about Step-Up SIP →